Everything You Need to Know About Snowdrop Flower Meaning, Symbolism, and Cultural Significance

 Snowdrops are also associated with sympathy.
 It’s an appropriate choice for funeral services or to express condolences.

-Often the first flowers to emerge from the snow in late winter or spring, the delicate, beautiful snowdrop has long been a symbol of hope and renewal.
+Often the first flowers to emerge from the snow in late winter or spring, the delicate, beautiful snowdrop is a symbol of hope and renewal.
 To the Victorians, the snowdrop signified bad luck and sympathy, but the flowers also stand for inspiration and rebirth.
 These lovely blossoms grace any floral gift with their pure white color and sweet fragrance.

 Snowdrop Flower FAQs